-Emma Copley Eisenberg is the author of the novel Housemates, which was a national bestseller and named a best book of the year by The Boston Globe, People, NBC, Them.Us, Autostraddle, and Kirkus Reviews as well as one of Electric Literature’s “Top 5 Novels of 2024” and Time Magazine’s “16 Best Books to Read for Pride.”
-Her narrative nonfiction book, The Third Rainbow Girl, was a New York Times Notable Book and Editor’s Choice as well as a finalist for an Edgar Award, a Lambda Literary Award, and an Anthony Award, among other honors.
-Her fiction, essays, and criticism have appeared in Granta, Esquire, The New Republic, Lux, The Washington Post Magazine, VQR, and many other publications.
+Emma Copley Eisenberg is the nationally bestselling author of the novel Housemates, nominated for a Lambda Literary Award in Lesbian Fiction and the VCU Cabell First Novelist Prize, as well as the nonfiction book The Third Rainbow Girl, a New York Times Notable Book and Editor’s Choice and a finalist for an Edgar Award and an Anthony Award.
+She’s received fellowships and residencies from Yaddo, Bread Loaf, Tin House, The Millay Colony and others, and her fiction, essays, and criticism have appeared in such publications as Granta, The Paris Review, The Believer, Esquire, the Virginia Quarterly Review, The New Republic, Harpers Bazaar, and The Cut.
 She lives in Philadelphia, where she co-founded Blue Stoop, a community hub for the literary arts.
-Her short story collection, Fat Swim, is forthcoming from Hogarth in 2026.
+Her next book of fiction, Fat Swim, will be published on April 28, 2026.

 Click here for full press kit of downloadable press release, bio, headshot, and book cover.

-Subscribe to Emma’s newsletter, Frump Feelings, for monthly dispatches on writing, books, body liberation, events, new classes, and full fat dairy.
+Subscribe to Emma’s newsletter, Frump Feelings, for monthly dispatches on writing, books, body liberation, events, new classes, Philly literary community, and full fat dairy.

 Housemates